IvanCHC/Planwise/docs/index.md

 ```

 This runs a projection using default contribution rates and prints a
-detailed year‑by‑year table to the terminal.
+detailed year-by-year table to the terminal.

 ### Options